-For people who buy health insurance through the exchanges, the subsidy eligibility range extends up to 400 percent of federal poverty level (FPL).
-People with incomes above 400 percent of FPL are on their own when it comes to paying for health insurance, but the idea behind this threshold was that when incomes are above that level, health insurance is already affordable.
+For people who buy health insurance through the exchanges, the premium subsidy (premium tax credit) eligibility range extends to household incomes of up to 400 percent of federal poverty level (FPL).
+People with incomes above 400 percent of FPL are on their own when it comes to paying for health insurance, but the original idea behind this threshold was that when incomes are above that level, health insurance is already affordable.
 [Note that California has its own premium subsidies that extend to 600 percent of the poverty level.]

-This is true for people whose income is well above 400 percent of FPL, but for some people who don’t qualify for subsidies, insurance can amount to an entirely unaffordable percentage of income.
+This is true for people whose income is well above 400 percent of FPL, but for some people who don’t qualify for premium subsidies, insurance can amount to an entirely unaffordable percentage of income.
 And this situation became much more pronounced with the sharp rate increases that we saw in the individual market from 2016-2018 (rates have been very stable since then, but are still much higher than they were in 2014).
 For people with income between 400 and 600 percent of the poverty level, and particularly for older enrollees in areas of the country where health insurance is most expensive, the “subsidy cliff” is very real.

 How steep is your cliff?

-Essentially, the “subsidy cliff” is real – depending on your circumstances.
-For some people, the difference in subsidy between 400 percent and 405 percent of FPL (or a lower amount, depending on how much pre-subsidy premiums are relative to income) is just a few dollars.
+Essentially, the “subsidy cliff” is very real, but the specifics depend on your circumstances.
+For some people, the difference in subsidy amounts between 400 percent and 405 percent of FPL is just a few dollars.
 For others, it’s a significant amount of money.

 It depends on where you live, since premiums fluctuate considerably based on location.
 It also depends on your age, since older people pay up to three times as much as younger people.